 Details

-Gradescope's AI-assisted grouping feature uses machine learning to cluster student responses by similarity, enabling instructors to apply a single grade or comment to an entire cluster.
-It supports handwritten exam scans, typed responses, and programming assignments.
-Gradescope is integrated directly into Canvas, UMass Amherst's learning management system (the platform used to distribute course materials and collect assignments).
-The UMass system piloted Gradescope at UMass Lowell in Spring 2019; it is now actively promoted to Amherst faculty through the IDEAS instructional design team and is used by the Manning College of Information and Computer Sciences.
+Gradescope's AI-assisted grouping feature uses recognition and clustering algorithms to analyze student responses on fixed-template PDF assignments and sort them into suggested groups by similarity.
+Instructors review the suggested groups, adjust them as needed, and then apply a rubric to grade the whole group at once.
+The AI does not assign grades; a human instructor must approve every group before any score is recorded.
+Gradescope supports handwritten exam scans, typed responses, and programming assignments, and is integrated with UMass Amherst's Canvas LMS so grades sync automatically.
+The UMass system piloted Gradescope at UMass Lowell starting in Spring 2019; it is now available to all Amherst faculty through the IDEAS instructional design team and is used extensively in the Manning College of Information and Computer Sciences.